adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 blinking cursor; unfocused it is translucent and shows a dimmed hint, so it is always clear where your typing is going.

-Press **enter** to open the first match in the detail pane.
+Press **enter** to select the first match, which puts its summary up.
 Enter is not typed into the box, so the search text is left alone.

-Long lists are paged: `PgUp` and `PgDn`, or the `< Prev` and `Next >` links at the bottom right, which only appear when there is more than one page.
-Paging stops at the first and last page rather than wrapping round, and a link that would do nothing is greyed out.
-The footer shows which entries you are looking at, or just how many matched when they all fit on one page.
+Long lists scroll: the mouse wheel, the scrollbar in the list's right hand gutter, or `PgUp`/`PgDn`, `Home` and `End` on the keyboard.
+The footer shows which entries you are looking at, or just how many matched when they all fit.

-### Detail view
+### Summary panel

-Click any row, or press enter to take the first match, and the list is replaced by that recipe in full: the runes untruncated, the character level it requires (the highest level requirement among its runes), which bases it can go in, and its stats.
-It is laid out like the description on an item — centred text inside a border drawn to fit it — and long lines are wrapped rather than cut.
+Point at any row and that recipe is described in full in a panel beside the
+window: the runes untruncated, the character level it requires (the highest level requirement among its runes), which bases it can go in, and its stats.
+It is laid out like the description on an item - centred text inside a border drawn to fit it - and long lines are wrapped rather than cut.
+The arrow keys move the selection, which the panel follows when the mouse is elsewhere.

 The stats are read from the same tables and string files the game itself uses to describe an item, so the wording matches what you would see on the finished